constabIe/physics-hws/README.md

 # Physics I (Mechanics) — Homeworks templates

-✨ Clear and beautiful ✨ templates of the assignments at the course Physics I (Mechanics).
+✨ Clear and beautiful ✨ templates of the assignments for the course Physics I (Mechanics).

 ## Install
 ```